 Why Computer Logging And DXLab?

-Not all hams have made the conversion to computer-based operation and logging, so we began by covering the motivation for and some of the advantages of Computer-based operation and logging.
+Not all hams have converted to computer-based operation and logging, so we began by covering the motivation for and some of the advantages of Computer-based operation and logging.

 DXLab Suite Components Overview

-The next part of the presentation provided an overview of each of the components of the DXLab Suite as well as some of the basics of how they work together.
+The next part of the presentation provided an overview of each of the components of the DXLab Suite and some of the basics of how they work together.
 This was covered via a set of “live” demonstrations using our station.
 You can view these demonstrations as videos via the following links:

-The next part of the presentation covered some common DXLab “use cases” that one would likely encounter when making contacts, QSL’ing and managing progress towards operating awards.
+The next part of the presentation covered some common DXLab “use cases” that one would likely encounter when making contacts, QSL’ing, and managing progress toward operating awards.

 Casual Contacts With DXLab